pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

       loss = op(x, x).sum()
       torch.compile(lambda: loss.backward(), backend="eager")()

+In the example above, we call a different operator on each iteration, leading to ``loss`` tracking a different autograd history each time.
 You should see some recompile messages: **Cache miss due to new autograd node**.

 .. code:: python